Free Career Aptitude and Career Assessment Tests

 Sokanu: Sokanu is a free platform for users to assess their interests, personality types, abilities, career values, and preferred work and social environments in order to find matches that will lead to satisfying careers.
 Sokanu suggests careers after users respond to a series of questions.
 There's detailed information available on each of the suggested career options.
 In addition, users can browse occupations by clusters like health and nutrition, law, arts and entertainment, animals, food and drink, politics and law, sports, travel, music, engineering, and science.

 More Career Assessments and Personality Tests

 While some career aptitude tests are free, others charge for results.
 Be sure to check before you start the test to see whether you are interested in paying for the advice.

-The Self-Directed Search (SDS) is a standard testing option, and it revolves around categorizing careers in six areas: realistic, investigative, artistic, social, enterprising, and conventional.
+Self-Directed Search (SDS): The Self-Directed Search (SDS) is a standard testing option which revolves around categorizing careers in six areas: realistic, investigative, artistic, social, enterprising, and conventional.
 Answer questions about your goals, dreams, activities, and interests, and you'll get a list of the three types of careers that are best matched to you, plus careers that are suited to people with a mix of those characteristics.
 Keep in mind that you are required to pay a fee for this test.

 Career Key: Another career aptitude test that costs a fee is Career Key.
 This is an online career assessment tool that determines how similar you are to six different personality types.
 The results are linked to occupational choices.

 Online personality tests measure your intelligence or aptitude, inventory your skills, and assess your ability to succeed in a career.
 Some are as simple as selecting colors you like and don't like.
 With others, you'll need to answer a number of specific questions.